Enlisted Jobs in the Navy

 Your specific job in the Navy is called your rating.
 Sailors were referred to by their jobs before 1797, but it wasn't until 1797 that the United States Navy officially recognized individuals as a member of a rating.
 Over the years, the Navy has seen ratings come and go.
 Major rating shake-ups, mergers and realignments have occurred a few times over the last couple of hundred years, most notably in 1835, 1864, 1942, 1948, 1973, and most recently, as part of the Navy's Human Capital Strategy, in 2006.

-All initial active duty military enlistments require an eight year service obligation.
-The eight years is broken into active, reserve and or inactive reserve service.
-The enlistment obligation specified on the various rating pages indicate the active duty portion of the eight year obligation.
+For all branches of the military, the initial enlistment requires an eight year service obligation.
+The eight years is broken into active, reserve, and/or inactive reserve service.
+The enlistment obligation specified on the various rating pages represents the active duty portion of that eight year obligation.

 For example, Master at Arms requires a four year active obligation, the remaining four years will be spent in an Individual Ready Reserve (IRR) status.
 While in the IRR status, you are under no obligation to attend Reserve drills, but you could be called back to active duty if a national need arises.